 Welding Protective Equipment

-a.
-General.
 The electric welding arc is a very powerful source of light, including visible, ultraviolet, and infrared.
-Protective clothing and equipment must be worn during all welding operations.
+Welding protective equipment and clothing should be worn during all welding operations.
 During all oxyacetylene welding and cutting processes, operators must use safety goggles to protect the eyes from heat, glare, and flying fragments of hot metals.
 During all electric welding processes, operators must use safety goggles and a hand shield or helmet equipped with a suitable filter glass to protect against the intense ultraviolet and infrared rays.
 When others are in the vicinity of the electric welding processes, the area must be screened so the arc cannot be seen either directly or by reflection from glass or metal.

 Colored glass must be manufactured in accordance with specifications detailed in the “National Safety Code for the Protection of Hands and Eyes of Industrial Workers”, issued by the National Bureau of Standards, Washington DC, and OSHA Standards, Subpart Q, “Welding, Cutting, and Brazing”, paragraph 1910.252, and American National Standards Institute Standard (ANSI) Z87.1-1968, “American National Standard Practice for Occupational and Educational Eye and Face Protection”.

-(8) In some welding operations, the use of mask-type respirators is required.
-Helmets with the “bubble” front design can be adapted for use with respirators.
+In some welding operations, the use of mask-type respirators is required.
+Welding helmets with the “bubble” front design can be adapted for use with respirators.

-.
-(1) Personnel exposed to the hazards created by welding, cutting, or brazing operations shall be protected by personal protective equipment in accordance with OSHA standards, Subpart I, Personal Protective Equipment, paragraph 1910.132.
+Welders exposed to the hazards created by welding, cutting, or brazing operations should be protected by personal protective equipment in accordance with OSHA standards, Subpart I, Personal Protective Equipment, paragraph 1910.132.
 The appropriate protective clothing (fig. 2-4) required for any welding operation will vary with the size, nature, and location of the work to be performed.
 Welders should wear work or shop clothes without openings or gaps to prevent arc rays from contacting the skin.
 Those working close to arc welding should also wear protective clothing.
 Clothing should always be kept dry, including gloves.